Sandy Galbraith: Professional career

 For the remainder of his professional career, Galbraith largely played in the Australasian region.
 In September 1978 he seriously contended for the South Seas Classic.
 He opened with a 69 (−3) to put himself near the lead.
 He entered the final round as a joint leader with fellow American Art Russell and New Zealand's Terry Kendall at 216.
 In the final round he led "all day" but bogeyed the par-4 16th to fall in a tie with Greg Norman.
 On the final hole Galbraith remained tied with Norman.
 He fired his approach over the green but hit a "great chip" to three-metres and made the par putt.
 Norman and Galbraith went into a sudden-death playoff.
-On the first two playoff holes, played in the 16th and 17th holes, both Norman and Galbraith made par-4s.
-On the 18th, however, Norman went up-and-down from a bunker, making a one-metre par-putt, to defeat Galbraith.
+On the first two playoff holes, played in the 16th and 17th holes, both Norman and Galbraith made par 4s.
+On the 18th, however, Norman went up-and-down from a bunker, making a one-metre par putt, to defeat Galbraith.

 By virtue of this performance Galbraith was now considered one of the favorites in tournaments down under.
 In October, he was considered one of the top American draws at the South Coast Open.
-At the beginning of the tournament he and Australian professional Bruce Smith won the "purse curtain-raiser" with rounds of 68 (−3).
+At the beginning of the tournament he and Australian professional Bruce Smith won the "purse curtain-raiser" with rounds of three-under-par 68.
 Galbraith played well at the tournament proper.
 During the second round he shot a 69 (−2) to position himself at 140 (−2), one back of the lead.
 He ultimately finished in a tie for sixth at 287 (+3).
 In November, he was one of 22 players to succeed at the final qualifying stage for the Australian Open.

-Later life
+Re-instated amateur status

-In the 1980s Galbraith quit pro golf and began working as a mortgage banker.
+In the 1980s, Galbraith quit pro golf and began working as a mortgage banker.
 He still played in notable amateur golf tournaments, however.
 In 1986, he won the Southern California Golf Association (SCGA) mid-amateur.
 In June 1991, he played the California State Amateur Championship.
 Like 1971, Galbraith was again the medallist.
 Galbraith then won his first two matches.
 In the quarterfinals he defeated Drew Sanders.
 Like 1971, he ultimately made it to the finals.
 There he lost to Harry Rudolph III, 3 & 2.
 In 1991 he also won the SCGA mid-amateur again.
 In 1992 he played in the British Amateur.
 Galbraith finished in third place in the qualifying stage.
 He won his first two matches before losing in the third round.

 Galbraith retired from tournament golf in the early 2000s.
 He was inducted into the Chapman Hall of Fame in 2010.